benhoyt/benhoyt.github.com/writings/2020-07-01-generics-for-go.md

 <tt>==</tt> and <tt>!=</tt> operators, because Go allows comparing structs,
 arrays, and interface types for equality.
 To solve this, the proposal suggests adding a built-in <tt>comparable</tt> constraint to allow equality operators.
-This would be useful, for example, in a function which finds the index of a value in a slice or array:</p>
+This would be useful, for example, in a function that finds the index of a value in a slice or array:</p>

 <pre>